 — Implicit ACK procedure

-When Relay STA receives a valid frame with Relayed Frame field set to 1, Relay STA may acknowledge the received frame using the Implicit ACK procedure only if the More Data field was set to 0 in the received frame .
+When Relay STA receives a valid frame with Relayed Frame field set to 1, Relay STA may acknowledge the received frame using the Implicit ACK procedure if the More Data field was set to 0 in the received frame .

-When Relay STA receives a valid frame with Relayed Frame field in the Frame Control field set to 0, Relay STA shall not acknowledge the received frame using the Implicit ACK procedure.
+When Relay STA receives a valid frame with Relayed Frame field in the Frame Control field set to 0, the Relay STA shall not acknowledge the received frame using the Implicit ACK procedure.

 [CID 750]

-When Relay STA receives a valid frame with the More Data field set to 0, When Relay STA may uses the Explicit ACK procedure to acknowledge the reception of a valid frame, .
-When Relay STA uses the Explicit ACK procedure to acknowledge the reception of a valid frame, the Relay STA shall set the Relayed Frame field to 1 in the immediate NDP ACK frame.
+When Relay STA receives a valid frame with the More Data field set to 0, theWhen Relay STA may uses the Explicit ACK procedure to acknowledge the reception of the frame, .
+When Relay STA uses the Explicit ACK procedure to acknowledge the reception of a valid frame, the Relay STA shall set the Relayed Frame field in the immediate NDP ACK frame to 1.

 [CID 751] [261]

-A non-AP STA or an AP that receives the ACK frame that matches its address the NDP ACK frame with a matching ACK ID shall not initiate any further frame transmissions within the current TXOP.
+A S1G STA that receives the ACK frame that matches its address the NDP ACK frame with a matching ACK ID shall not initiate any further frame transmissions within the current TXOP.

 The choice of acknowledgement procedure is optional to the Relay STA.